Comparing #737 (version 2) and #739 (version 3)

 True and moral (ie, non-dehumanizing) explanations of humans refer to things like minds (not brains), preferences, ideas, and problems.
 They accurately reflect that a person is a moral agent, meaning he has free will and is responsible for his actions.
 They do not violate computational universality, nor are they limited to explaining behavior.

-#739 · Dennis Hackethal · 21 days ago · Criticism
+#739 · Dennis Hackethal · about 2 months ago · Criticism